leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/108.png)

-The Column Definitions area only needs to have one row, so you can delete the other 2.
+The Column Definitions area only needs one row, so delete the other 2.

 Delete the rows with text in them, rows 2 and 3.
 Select **rows 2 and 3**, right-click on them, then select **Delete**.